800-942-7123 Call Now Book a Free Inspection

 Bird Behavior and Diet

-Most birds eat seeds, nectar, insects and their larvae, aquatic animals, and (in some cases) carrion.
-They have no teeth and use their sharp beaks to tear small chunks off larger foods in order to swallow bites.
-New York’s birds tend to be adaptable scavengers.
-They’ll eat whatever they can find.
+Most birds eat seeds, nectar, insects and their larvae, aquatic animals, and sometimes carrion.
+They have no teeth and use their beaks to break food into smaller pieces for swallowing.
+Birds in New York, New Jersey, and Connecticut are scavengers, feeding on whatever they can find, dead or alive, in urban and rural locations.

 Bird Reproduction and Life Cycle

-Birds mate sexually, often after prolonged courtship rituals.
-The female bird may lay her fertilized eggs a few days after mating, or she may wait several months.
-After laying the eggs in a nest, the mother will protect and incubate them with her body.
-Bird eggs take between ten days to three weeks to hatch.
+Most birds mate after prolonged courtship rituals that can include calls, elaborate displays, or shared feeding.
+The female bird may lay her fertilized eggs a few days after mating or may wait several months, depending on the species.
+After laying her eggs, the mother protects and incubates them with her body until they hatch, between ten days to three weeks later.

-Birds undergo several stages of development before adulthood:
+Birds pass through several stages of development before reaching adulthood:

-• Fledglings are young birds that have started growing feathers and learning to fly.
+• Fledglings: Grow feathers and begin learning to fly.

 Why Choose Assured Environments?

-With years of experience in New York, Assured Environments understands the unique challenges of bird control in our region.
-Our team of experts is equipped to handle everything from small residential issues to large-scale commercial infestations.
+With years of experience in New York, New Jersey, and Connecticut, Assured Environments understands the unique challenges of bird control in your region.
+Our team of experts is equipped to handle every type of bird pest problem, no matter how large or small.
+Our service includes:

 Don’t let nuisance birds take over your property.
 Contact Assured Environments today for a free consultation and take the first step towards a bird-free environment.